What is Cloud Cyber? A Personal Guide to Our Digital Security

 3. Implement Continuous Monitoring and Logging

-You cannot protect what you cannot see.
-Comprehensive logging and continuous monitoring are essential for detecting suspicious activity and for forensic analysis after an incident.
-[4] Configure your cloud services to log all relevant activities, including API calls, login attempts, and configuration changes.
-Feed these logs into a centralized Security Information and Event Management (SIEM) system.
-[20] Use monitoring tools to establish a baseline of normal activity and set up alerts for deviations that could indicate a threat.
-This visibility is a core component of any mature cloud based cyber security strategy.
+You can't protect what you can't see.
+Setting up thorough logging and continuous monitoring is essential for spotting suspicious activity and figuring out what happened after an incident.
+Configure your cloud services to log all important events—API calls, login attempts, configuration changes—and send them to a central system like a SIEM.
+Use your tools to learn what 'normal' activity looks like so you can set up alerts for anything that deviates from that baseline.
+This visibility is a core pillar of any mature cloud based cyber security strategy.

 4. Automate Security and Compliance